 - Kickstart your career: Take your career to the next level and invest in your professional development.
 Put some of your refund into courses and classes that give you a competitive edge at your place of work.
 By taking advantage of the Lifetime Learning credit, you may be able to use the costs of the course to take money off your taxes again next year.

 - Prepay your mortgage: making extra payments on your mortgage can be a great way to save money in the long run.
-By reducing the principle, it can have an exponential effect over the life of the loan since so much of your payment on a long-term note foes to pay off the interest.
+By reducing the principle, it can have an exponential effect over the life of the loan since so much of your payment on a long-term note goes to pay off the interest.

 - Start a business: You don’t have to quit your current job to start a business.
-Your tax refund can seed the investment to building up inventory, designing a website or online store and turn your hobby into a money-making enterprise.
+Your tax refund can seed the investment in building up inventory, designing a website or online store and turn your hobby into a money-making enterprise.

 - Make home improvements: If you own an older house, putting your refund towards updates can help lower your energy bills.
 Replacing old windows or old appliances can reduce electric bills and use less energy.
 Updating a kitchen or bathroom can also make a house more attractive for when you decide to sell.